dgarcia-eu/FoundationsOfCSS-TUGraz/ProjectsGuide.md

 1) Project title
 2) Names and email addresses of group members
+3) Date chosen for the presentation
-3) Research question(s)
+4) Research question(s)
-4) Planned data retrieval and analysis to address the questions
+5) Planned data retrieval and analysis to address the questions

 **Invest time on designing carefully your project registration:** once registered, you cannot change the research questions or project topic.
 You can later adapt steps in the planned data retrieval and analysis, but your final report has to argue why and justify the changes.